Maronato/vue-toastification/README.md

 ```
 If your icon library supports that, then you're good to go!

 Other libraries require you to define icons with [ligatures](http://alistapart.com/article/the-era-of-symbol-fonts).
-To support that, Vue Toastification allows you to construct your icon component through some options: `class`, `children` and `tag`.
+To support that, Vue Toastification allows you to construct your icon component through some options: `iconClass`, `iconChildren` and `iconTag`.

 Taking the Material Icon example from above, the rendered component would look like:
 ```html